Top

 Why be a DVNSW Member?

-Being a part of the DVNSW member community enables us to work together, engaging in evidence- based conversation and collaboration with a focus on action and innovative solutions to make change through advocacy, generating resources and sustainable funding for the sector.
+Being a part of the DVNSW member community enables us to work together, engaging in evidence- based conversation and collaboration with a focus on action and innovative solutions to make change through advocacy, policy reform and sector development and support.

 • Up to date sector news and information straight to your inbox.
 We are often the first to know about government decisions and reforms impacting the DFV sector.
 We explain them in clear language, so you understand any implications for your service.